ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d2 - b - Node - Intro & Installation.md

 # Intro

+- JavaScript was created in the 90s
-- JavaScript was created for browsers
+- It was created for browsers
+- For many years, the only place where you could use JavaScript was a client-side environment.

-- 2009 initial release of NodeJS
+- 2009 release of NodeJS
-  - "Ryan Dahl" took the JS engine from Chrome (V8) and created some software that can run on servers
+  - "Ryan Dahl" took the JS engine from Chrome (V8) and created some software that can run JavaScript on servers
   - Result: we can now execute JS on servers

-- Before Node, the only place where you could use JavaScript was a client-side environment.
   - Thanks to Node, we can use JS in the backend side as well.

 # Part 1 Summary